Author, Dan Seftick, returns this summer to host a book signing at the Jenny Lake Visitor Center on Friday, June 14, 2019 from 11:00AM-1:00PM.

 On the Trail of the Mountain Shoshone Sheep Eaters have stories of the prehistoric Sheep Eater Indians and the Paleo diet of native foods they hunted and gathered in the Greater Yellowstone ecosystem.
 This a book about the Mountain Shoshone who lived in the Wind River and Absaroka ranges prior to European contact.
 It makes use of ethnographic data, observations by early explorers and mountain men, archaeological data, and Taylor’s own experience in locating archaeological sites and experimenting with the technology and diet of these Native Americans.
 Taylor explains the Mountain Shoshone's respect for and knowledge of the land, its native flora and fauna.
 He has a keen understanding of Greater Yellowstone ecosystem history as someone who knows the area personally, as a hunting guide and outfitter, and who has assisted in its archaeological investigation.
 Learning about the Mountain Shoshone Sheep Eater Indians through Taylor’s eyes produces a fascinating book enjoyed by anyone interested in the natural history and human history of the Greater Yellowstone ecosystem.

 Author Kenneth Thomasma is a professional storyteller and writing workshop leader living in Jackson, Wyoming.
 Ken will host a summer series of book signings at the Craig Thomas Discovery and Visitor Center in Moose, Wyoming.
-His popular book, Sacajawea, depicts her critical role with Lewis and Clark and the expansion of the west.
+His popular book, The truth about Sacajawea, depicts her critical role with Lewis and Clark and the expansion of the west.
 All book signings are scheduled for 11:00AM - 1:00PM at the Grand Teton Association bookstore.
 Please see the following dates.

 Wednesday, June 5, & June 19.